Leveling & Stabilizing

 Section titled “Step 1 — Check the level”- Pull into the site and stop.

-- Note which side is low.
+- Note whether the front or rear is low.

-Step 2 — Level side-to-side
+Step 2 — Level front-to-back

-- Use the tongue jack to raise or lower the front of the trailer.
+Section titled “Step 2 — Level front-to-back”- Use the tongue jack to raise or lower the front of the trailer.

 Step 4 — Stabilize